 “Just washin’ the Chevy, boss.
 Guess we all got a bit carried away.”

 “Don’t bullshit me, boy.
 I git home not five minutes and I gitme five calls sayin’ y’all had my car at the track taday.
 I trusted ya with them keys.
-Now give ‘em back.”
+Now hand ‘em back.”

 Wayne hands over the keys, looking really chagrined.
 He starts to apologize, but Willie cuts him off.